seojuice

 One caveat Google states directly: "Not all Google user agents are using Web Bot Auth."
 In May 2026 the user agent that consistently signs is Google-Agent, the AI-browsing agent behind Google's AI Mode features.
 Googlebot proper, the indexing crawler that drives most of your organic traffic, is not signed yet.
 Plan your rules accordingly.

-The verification path is four steps.
-None of them is expensive.
+The verification path is four steps, none of them expensive.
 The moving pieces are the directory cache and the algorithm library, not the math.

-Step one.
-The request arrives.
-Look for a Signature-Agent header.
-If it's missing, the request is unsigned and you fall through to the legacy verification path (reverse DNS, UA, IP).
+When a request arrives, look for a Signature-Agent header.
+If it's missing, the request is unsigned and you fall through to the legacy path (reverse DNS, UA, IP).
 Most requests are still in this bucket in 2026.

-Step two.
-Parse Signature-Input.
-Pull out keyid, created, expires, alg, and tag.
-Reject anything where tag isn't the literal web-bot-auth string.
-Reject anything past expires.
+If the header is there, parse Signature-Input and pull out keyid, created, expires, alg, and tag.
+Reject anything where tag isn't the literal web-bot-auth string, and anything past expires.
 Both rejections happen before you touch the public key.

-Step three.
-Fetch the public-key directory at the URL given by Signature-Agent.
+Only then do you fetch the public-key directory at the URL given by Signature-Agent.
 Honor the response's Cache-Control header; Google's directory sets one.
-Cache the directory in memory or Redis, refresh on expiry, delete any keys that disappear across refreshes (key rotation).
-Pull out the key whose JWK thumbprint matches keyid.
+Cache it in memory or Redis, refresh on expiry, delete keys that disappear across refreshes (key rotation), and pull out the key whose JWK thumbprint matches keyid.

-Step four.
-Verify the signature against the components named in Signature-Input.
-If verification passes, you've cryptographically attested that the request was produced by the holder of that private key.
+The last step is the verify itself: check the signature against the components named in Signature-Input.
+If it passes, the request was provably produced by the holder of that private key.
 If it fails, treat the request as forged.

 Here's the central operator question.
 You wrote rules.
 The protocol changed under them.
 What do you do?

-The good news first.
+The reassuring part first.
 Rules that block by UA contains GPTBot, ClaudeBot, or PerplexityBot are unaffected.
-The request still arrives with a recognizable UA, and a spoofed GPTBot was always pretending to be the bot you wanted to block.
-If your rules also block the legitimate signed GPTBot, that's a policy choice you already made.
+The request still arrives with a recognizable UA, and a spoofed GPTBot was always pretending to be the bot you wanted to block anyway.

-The less-good news.
-Rules that allow by UA contains Googlebot are now under-specified.
-A spoofer with a Googlebot UA still passes them.
-The fix isn't to rewrite the rule overnight (the signed share is too small for that), but to add a parallel rule path: verify the signature on signed Google traffic, treat the unsigned remainder with reverse-DNS verification.
+The part that needs attention.
+Rules that allow by UA contains Googlebot are now under-specified; a spoofer with a Googlebot UA still passes them.
+The fix isn't to rewrite the rule overnight (the signed share is too small for that, more below), but to add a parallel rule path: verify the signature on signed Google traffic, treat the unsigned remainder with reverse-DNS verification.
 Cloudflare's verified-bots team summarized the gap:

 "Existing identification methods rely on a combination of IP address range (which may be shared by other services, or change over time) and user-agent header (easily spoofable).
 These have limitations and deficiencies." — Cloudflare verified-bots team, July 2025

 The two-stack model is the right mental picture.
-One ruleset handles signed traffic, verifies the signature, checks the keyid against a trusted set, validates the expires, and routes based on the resulting verified identity.
-The other ruleset handles unsigned traffic, doing the legacy reverse-DNS plus UA plus IP work exactly as it does today.
-Don't delete the legacy rules.
-As of mid-2026, most of your real Google traffic still flows through them.
+One ruleset handles signed traffic: verify the signature, check the keyid against a trusted set, validate the expires, route on the resulting verified identity.
+The other handles unsigned traffic, doing the legacy reverse-DNS plus UA plus IP work exactly as today.
+Don't delete the legacy rules; as of mid-2026, most of your real Google traffic still flows through them.

-If you don't sit behind a verifying CDN, you do the work at your origin.
-The shape is a small middleware in front of nginx or your application server.
-It intercepts requests carrying a Signature-Agent header, fetches the bot's .well-known directory on first sight (cached after), verifies per RFC 9421, and sets an internal X-Verified-Bot trust header that your downstream rules can read.
+If you don't sit behind a verifying CDN, you do the work at your origin: a small middleware in front of nginx or your app server.
+It intercepts requests carrying a Signature-Agent header, fetches the bot's .well-known directory on first sight (cached after), verifies per RFC 9421, and sets an internal X-Verified-Bot trust header your downstream rules can read.

 The Cloudflare research team open-sourced the verifying pieces at cloudflareresearch/web-bot-auth.
 The Rust crate and TypeScript npm package (both named web-bot-auth) carry the verification logic, and the repo ships a Caddy plugin and Cloudflare Worker examples.
-None of these are audited (the README says so), but the verification surface is small, and the alternative is implementing RFC 9421 yourself.
+None of these are audited (the README says so in plain language, and I'd take that seriously), but the verification surface is small, and the alternative is implementing RFC 9421 yourself.

-Pragmatic call: on Cloudflare, the edge path is obvious.
-Off Cloudflare, install the middleware, point it at the agents you want to verify (Google's directory today, plus whichever others matter), and read its trust header in your existing rules.
 Either way, don't embed signature verification in business code.
-Keep it in the front-of-house tier where it can be audited and replaced.
+Keep it in the front-of-house tier, where it can be audited and replaced.

 Four-item checklist.
 None of these requires a vendor.

-First, inventory your existing bot rules.
-Tag each one by what it actually verifies: UA, reverse DNS, IP range, or signature.
-Most ruleset audits surface duplicate or stale rules.
-Clean those up before adding new ones.
+Start by inventorying your existing bot rules.
+Tag each one by what it actually verifies (UA, reverse DNS, IP range, or signature) and clean up the duplicate or stale rules most audits surface before adding new ones.

-Second, add a signature-verification path.
-On Cloudflare, enable the verified-bots edge validation and add one rule branching on cf.verified_bot_category.
-At your own origin, install the WBA middleware, point it at agent.bot.goog (and any other agent directories that matter), and surface a trust header your existing rules can read.
+Then add a signature-verification path.
+On Cloudflare, enable the verified-bots edge validation and branch one rule on cf.verified_bot_category.
+At your own origin, install the WBA middleware, point it at agent.bot.goog, and surface a trust header your existing rules can read.
+Set the directory cache to honor Cache-Control from day one; that's the line that saves you from the rotation outage later.

-Third, keep the reverse-DNS path for the much larger pool of unsigned Google-claiming traffic.
-Don't tighten it.
-Don't replace it.
-Run it alongside the signature path.
+Keep the reverse-DNS path for the much larger pool of unsigned Google-claiming traffic.
+Don't tighten it, don't replace it, run it alongside the signature path.

-Fourth, schedule the quarterly audit: signed share of Google-claiming traffic, signed share of AI-agent traffic, and percentage of spoofers caught by signature verification that the legacy rules missed.
-The numbers move slowly through 2026 and faster through 2027.
-Your rule structure should move with them.
+Last, schedule the quarterly audit: signed share of Google-claiming traffic, signed share of AI-agent traffic, and the percentage of spoofers the signature path caught that the legacy rules missed.
+The numbers move slowly through 2026 and, if adoption follows the usual curve, faster through 2027 (though I'd hold that loosely, since the rollout pace is Google's call, not mine).

 If your team also runs broader AI-crawler policy, the AI crawler playbook and the Cloudflare AI-bot-block disable piece are companion reads on the allow/block side.
 This one is the identity side.